By Bill ReillyShare Article

-- Provide training to RRs and staff and develop written procedures to govern this activity, including the use of third-party vendor programs and templates
+- Provide training to Registered Reps and staff and develop written procedures to govern this activity, including the use of third-party vendor programs and templates

 - For those firms that do not utilize third-party vendors, templates must be created and populated electronically and/or by a partial manual means.
-Reports utilizing this method must be reviewed and approved by a supervisor/compliance prior to use by the RR.
+Reports utilizing this method must be reviewed and approved by a supervisor/compliance prior to use by the Registered Rep.

 - Ensure consolidated reports are clear concise and do not contain inaccurate or misleading information

 - Undertake “reasonable” efforts to verify the value of assets held away from the broker-dealer.
 Should an accurate valuation not be available, the broker-dealer must indicate the valuation is unable to be verified.

 - Ensure consolidated reports cannot be utilized as a substitute for client statements that must be provided to the client.